youyanggu/covid19_projections/README.md

 | [Germany](germany) | [Netherlands](netherlands) |

-# COVID-19 Projections Using Machine Learning

-As the graph above shows, while other models project 80-250k+ deaths in the US, our model is projecting a much lower estimate of 30-40k deaths.
-We expect that the other models will lower their estimates in the upcoming days/weeks.

 Every day, raw daily projections for all 50 US states and select international countries will be uploaded [here](https://github.com/youyanggu/covid19_projections/projections).
 Because the model factors in new data data, it will be more accurate over time.
 You can also view the projections in a chart format below (currently US states only).

 Feel free to reach out to me on Twitter via [@youyanggu](https://twitter.com/youyanggu) with any questions/insights/feedback.
 You can also find me [on LinkedIn](https://www.linkedin.com/in/youyanggu/).